-Alnwick Harriers stage the sixth and final Start Fitness North Eastern Harrier League meeting tomorrow.
+Promotion and relegation at stake as Alnwick Harriers host final Start Fitness North Eastern League meeting

 Over 1000 runners, from under 11 girls and boys to veteran men and women, contest the 11 races with titles, promotion and relegation at stake over an undulating course under the shadow of Alnwick Castle.

 South Shields Harriers, in Division One of the senior womens section, are lying fourth and, while the first two clubs, North Shields and Tyne Bridge, are out of reach, Gateshead, in third, are only two points ahead.

 With four to count in the 6km handicap, with the slow packs off a start of four minutes and the mediums following two minutes behind and the fast athletes conceding four minutes.

 Claire O’Callaghan, Suzanne Gutcher, Rachel Breheny, Mairi Standaloft, Angela Charlton, Amy Bound and Frances Dembele lead the challenge, with only Paula Atkinson missing from the fastest runners.

 Jarrow and Hebburn AC, in Division Three, are five points behind second-placed Claremont with Jesmond clear at the top.